openid/fapi/fapi-2_0-security-profile.md

 The following client metadata parameter is introduced by this specification:

 * `use_mtls_endpoint_aliases`:
     * OPTIONAL.
-Boolean value indicating the requirement for a client to use mutual-TLS endpoint aliases [@RFC8705] declared by the AS in its metadata even beyond the Mutual-TLS Client Authentication and Certificate-Bound Access Tokens use cases.
+Boolean value indicating the requirement for a client to use mutual-TLS endpoint aliases [@RFC8705] declared by the authorization server in its metadata even beyond the Mutual-TLS Client Authentication and Certificate-Bound Access Tokens use cases.
 If omitted, the default value is false.

 ### Requirements for endpoints used by web browsers